Are you ready for a blog post that will end in a 1-800 number? I certainly am!

 Down to the Banks of the Ohio

-Another stanza was immortalized in cartoon, as seen below.
+Another stanza was immortalized in a cartoon by Rebecca Dart.

 Pretty Polly, another murder ballad mentioned in the Wikipedia entry, apparently covers the same story.
 This version from Kentucky and describes the fate of “Pretty Polly” at the hands of another man named “Little Willie.”

 Oh Willie, Little Willie, I’m afraid to of your ways

 Willie, Little Willie, I’m afraid of your ways

 The way you’ve been rambling you’ll lead me astray